Dijkstra-J/DET-IOT/SpotifIoTmanual.md

 At this point I don't have any more practical ideas left, but luckely I do also have a ESP8266.
 So the new plan is to use a ESP32 for the bluetooth part, the ESP8266 for the spotify part and then send data between them.

+### Part 3.5 spread the program across 2 arduino boards
+For this part you need to create a new feed in the Adafruit IO.

+For the basis I use the example from Adafruit IO arduino > AdafruitIO20_shared_feed_write.
+This is the sending partion, so it gets combined with the bluetooth part of the code.
+To that I add the necesary code from the bluetooth code and I write this to the ESP32.

+For the the next part I use the Adafruitio_21_feed_read, to recieve the signal.
+To this I add the required code for the spotify part and send it to the ESP8266

 ### Code for part 1